 Happy New Year, everyone!
-Like many of our team, if you're taking on the responsibility of managing a team this year, understand one thing: The best managers aren't focused on improving their ability to supervise, they're focused on improving their ability to lead.
+Like many on our team, if you're newly-managing a team this year, understand one thing: The best managers aren't focused on improving their ability to supervise, they're focused on improving their ability to lead.
 Almost anyone can be trained to manage, but very few actually succeed in becoming truly great leaders.
 So, while the new year confetti is still settling and before you're neck-deep in the year's objectives, here's a little inspiration.

 It's new year's eve day!
 A time for change and reflection, both professionally and personally.
 If you're a digital marketer, you may be wondering, how can I be even better in 2018?
 Luckily, the Internet is chock-full of low-cost digital marketing tools and apps that can significantly aid your efforts in the coming year.
 From tools that help with SEO and content creation to social media marketing, site performance, or even collaboration between team members, you can find a tool for just about anything online.